codesurfers/codesurfers.github.io/content/links.md

 - [Why's poignant guide to Ruby](http://mislav.uniqpath.com/poignant-guide/)

-A fun Ruby tutorial.
+gsathya refuses to suggest a suitable description for this tutorial.

 - [The Python Tutorial](http://docs.python.org/3/tutorial/)

-Nice little tutorial that will get you up to speed with basic programming.
+Nice tutorial that will get you up to speed with basic programming.

 - [Practical Common Lisp](http://www.gigamonkeys.com/book/)